-A pre-emptive check-up for your furnace is probably at the bottom of your to-do list.
-However, as we approach the frostier months, now is the smartest time to guarantee your furnace is ready to provide you maximum comfort throughout the cold season.
+A regular check-up for your furnace is probably at the bottom of your to-do list.
+However, as we approach the less-popular winter months, now is the ideal time to make sure your furnace is ready to provide you maximum comfort throughout the cold season.

-Most manufacturers’ warranties call for annual system maintenance to keep valid, so missing your tune-ups can actually result in losing your furnace warranty, which can be major money if your furnace does ever malfunction in the middle of winter.
-Make sure you get all you can from your warranty by ensuring it’s valid as long as possible with annual furnace system tune-ups from Parker Pearce Service Experts.
+Most manufacturers’ warranties necessitate routine HVAC maintenance to remain valid, so skipping your tune-ups can actually result in losing your heating or AC system warranty, which can be major money if your furnace does ever breakdown in the middle of a cold snap.
+Make sure you get all you can from your warranty by keeping it valid as long as possible with annual furnace system tune-ups from Service Experts Heating, Air Conditioning & Plumbing.

-Air filters can easily be forgotten, but their importance to your home’s furnace efficiency cannot be overstated.
-Filthy air filters can lead to a number of comfort problems for homeowners, including:
+Air filters can easily be written off, but their importance to your home’s furnace efficiency cannot be overstated.
+Dirty air filters can cause a host of comfort annoyances for homeowners, including:

 3. Open up your air vents.

-There’s a common misconception that you can increase your savings by shutting the vents (supply registers) in rooms that aren’t being utilized.
-Resist the urge to close them all, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
-This can lead to broken blower motors, mold or mildew in your ductwork, damage to the compressor, a cracked heat exchanger, and other problems.
-What Does a Furnace Tune-Up Include?
+There’s a common misconception that you can boost your savings by shutting the vents (supply registers) in rooms that aren’t being occupied.
+Resist the urge to close all of them, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
+This can cause failed blower motors, mold or mildew in your ductwork, damage to the compressor, a cracked heat exchanger, and other problems.

 4. Is your Furnace Receiving Electricity?

-Shift the thermostat to “on” from “auto” to force the fan to turn on.
-If the fan turns on, power is working correctly, but if it doesn’t, your furnace might not be receiving power.
+Switch the thermostat to “on” from “auto” to force the fan to operate.
+If the fan turns on, power is working correctly, but if it doesn’t, your furnace may not be getting power.

-Each furnace has a power switch (that resembles a light switch) either on the furnace or located on a wall close to the furnace.
-Flip the switch and wait a couple of minutes to see if it turns the furnace on.
-Also make sure all access panels and doors on the furnace are completely closed.
+Each furnace has a power switch (similar to a light switch) either on the furnace or on a wall close by.
+Flip the switch and wait a few minutes to see if it helps to turn the furnace on.
+Also check to see if all access panels and doors on the furnace are completely closed.